masolimano/maneage/README-hacking.md

        $ ./project make
        ```

- 7. **Ingore changes in some Maneage files**: One of the main advantages of
+ 7. **Ignore changes in some Maneage files**: One of the main advantages of
      Maneage is that you can later update your infra-structure by merging
      your `master` branch with the `maneage` branch.
 This is good for many
      low-level features that you will likely never modify yourself.
 But it